-Do you remember that kid who believed in Santa way longer than everyone else did growing up?
+Do you remember that kid in your elementary school who believed in Santa Claus way longer than everyone else did?
 I do.
-At my school his name was Joshua.
-He was a firm believer.
-His confidence had been bolstered by the extraordinary lengths his parents had gone to in order to squeeze a few more good Christmases out of him.
-This young man continued writing letters to Santa I would say at least into 4th grade if not later.
-I remember with each passing year we really expected he would grow out of it, but instead he seemed to grow bolder in trying to convince us that Santa was real.
-The poor kid was a laughingstock every year.
+At my school his name was Joshua, and he was a firm believer.
+His overzealous parents who had gone to extraordinary lengths to convince him Santa was real in order to squeeze a few more good Christmases out of him.
+He continued writing letters to Santa and getting responses into 4th grade or later.
+With each passing year instead of growing out of it, he seemed to only grow bolder in his confidence.
+The poor kid was a laughingstock.

-I have begun to realize that this has taken a toll on my relationship with God.
-I do not doubt His existence or the truth of Christianity.
+But this skepticism has taken a toll on my relationship with God.
+I don't doubt His existence or the truth of Christianity.
 Those were settled in my heart, in my experience, and in my mind long ago.
-But I do find myself to be a terrible skeptic when it comes to viewing any particular situation or difficulty through the eyes of faith.
+But I find myself struggling to view any particular situation through the eyes of faith.
 I sometimes find it hard to believe that God is going to do some great work in a situation.
 I often feel like I am wasting my efforts.
 Instead of hoping for the best, or even looking to receive what God has promised, I often find myself expecting the worst.

-With this realization fresh in my heart I looked at Hebrews 11 with fresh eyes this week.
-I saw it for the first time not as a Hall of Faith- a list of all the great believers throughout history- but as an Apology for Faith- an argument for living in faith by showing what faith produces.
+With this realization in my mind, I looked at Hebrews 11 with fresh eyes this week.
+I saw it for the first time not as a Hall of Faith- a list of all the great believers throughout history- but as an Apology for Faith- an argument for living by faith.
 As we read the chapter and the lives of those it references we find the following: